-An appendix designed for readers who cannot recall a particular identity – for there are a lot to remember – particularly helpful for those who may be new to the subject or possess a passing interest or surface level of knowledge.
+An appendix designed for readers who cannot recall a particular identity, for there are a lot to remember and particularly helpful for those who may be new to the subject, possessing only a passing interest or a surface level of knowledge.

-It also will be advantageous for those readers desiring to skip sections should their interest or concentration not extend to a full investment of time in reading the chronological and contextual background of information chapter by chapter.
-Though as a result, some identities on first reading, may be more difficult to assimilate and process than others.
+It should be advantageous for those readers desiring to skip sections should their interest or desire not extend to a full investment of time in reading the chronological and contextual background of information chapter by chapter.
+Though as a result, some identities on first reading, may be a more difficult (change of) paradigm to assimilate and process than others for the knowledgable reader.

 Japheth

-Tiras: Amerindians of North, Central & South America
+Tiras: Amerindians of North, Central and South America

-Madai (Medes): Turkic-Mongol peoples of the Central Asian Republics of Kazakhstan, Turkmenistan, Uzbekistan, Kyrgyzstan, partially Tajikistan, the Tatars of Russia and the Sami of Russia, Finland and Scandinavia
+Madai (Medes): Turko-Mongol peoples of the Central Asian Republics of Kazakhstan, Turkmenistan, Uzbekistan, Kyrgyzstan, partially Tajikistan, the Tatars of Russia, the Sami of Russia, Finland and Scandinavia, the Mongols, Tibet and Bhutan

 Gomer: Continental South East Asia